Photometric calibrations and characterization of the 4K$\times$4K CCD Imager, the first-light axial port instrument for the 3.6m DOT: Observations and data reduction

 It is also worth mentioning here that the observations used in the present analysis were performed randomly (whenever the CCD Imager was mounted and the sky was clear) in a diverse set of observing conditions, e.g., airmass, humidity, moon angle, moon distance, $M1$ reflectively, etc. As a result, a diverse range of FWHM was obtained for the dataset used in this analysis.
-Hence, for reference, we have plotted the FWHM values (in arcsec) as obtained for $V$-band (within airmass range $\sim$1.1--1.5) as a function of time in Fig.~\ref{fig:fwhm_three_cycle}.
-The best FWHM value of $\sim$0.43 arcsec (2.25 pixels in 2$\times$2 binned mode) for a point object in the field of SLSN~2017egm \citep{Nicholl2017} based on the observations taken on 2020 March 17 is also reported as an example (see $r$-band stellar image in Fig.~\ref{fig:fwhm_best}).
-We have also shown the contour and radial profiles of this stellar image in Fig.~\ref{fig:fwhm_best}.
-It is also worth mentioning that using the observations with TIFR NIR Imaging Camera-II (TI-RCAM2) at 3.6m DOT on 2017 October, FWHM of $\sim$ 0.45 arcsec in $K$-band was obtained by \cite{Baug2018}.
+Hence, for reference, we have plotted the FWHM values (in arcsec) as obtained for $V$-band (within airmass range $\sim$1.1--1.5) as a function of time in Figure~\ref{fig:fwhm_three_cycle}.
+The best FWHM value of $\sim$0.43 arcsec ($\sim$2.25 pixels in 2$\times$2 binned mode) for a point object in the field of SN~2017egm \citep{Nicholl2017} based on the observations taken on 2020 March 17 is also reported as an example (see $r$-band stellar image in Figure~\ref{fig:fwhm_best}).
+We have also shown the contour and radial profiles of this stellar image in Figure~\ref{fig:fwhm_best}.
+It is also worth mentioning that using the observations with TIFR NIR Imaging Camera-II (TIRCAM2) at 3.6m DOT on 2017 October, FWHM of $\sim$ 0.45 arcsec in $K$-band was reported by \cite{Baug2018}.